 Our proximity to the South West Coastal Path, Bodmin Moor and Dartmoor makes access to training easy and ensures that the candidates have plenty of expedition time and are completely ready when the Ten Tors event takes place in May.

-Our school motto, Esse Quam Videri, (to be rather than to seem to be) captures the essence of our identity.
-From Nursery right through to Sixth Form the Truro School Community shares the same values and approach to education which help to shape our identity.
+Our school motto, Esse Quam Videri (to be, rather than to seem to be), captures the essence of our identity and is defined by the 5 C's below.
 Underpinned by strong Christian principles, we are a caring and inclusive community which values, nurtures and develops each individual.
-Click on the links below to find out more.

 Because we believe that academic excellence is an important part of human excellence.
 Every child is an individual and we celebrate and develop their uniqueness, helping them to become an independent learner and encouraging each child to explore, understand and cultivate their talent and abilities, whatever they may be.